LearnWithTwoHeads/devops/03-web-servers/0-intro.md

 ## Web Servers

 Web servers/apps are the bread and butter of applications and what they are comprised of.
-Again, just like in the last lesson you have worked with web servers most likely without knowing.
+Again, just like in the last module you have worked with web servers most likely without knowing.
 If you've ever:

 - Did a Google search
 - Bought an item from Amazon